zxue/deploy-maximo-aibroker/README.md

 }'
 ```
-If the curl command lines failed due to SSL certificate problem, you can import to Postman and run there.
+If the curl command lines failed due to SSL certificate problem, add -k or --insecure to allow insecure server connections when using SSL.

+You can import to Postman and run there.

 ![Run curl in Postman](media/run-curl-in-postman.png)